Jim Leonhard

-James Andrew Leonhard (born October 27, 1982) is an American football coach and former player.
-He was most recently the interim head coach for the Wisconsin Badgers football team.
-Leonhard played college football at Wisconsin and professionally as safety for ten seasons in the National Football League (NFL).
-Leonhard was signed by the Buffalo Bills as an undrafted free agent in 2005 after playing college football at the University of Wisconsin.
-He also played for the Baltimore Ravens, New York Jets, Denver Broncos, New Orleans Saints, and Cleveland Browns.
+James Andrew Leonhard (born October 27, 1982) is an American professional football coach and former player who is the defensive pass game coordinator and assistant head coach for the Denver Broncos of the National Football League (NFL).
+He played professionally in the NFL as a safety for 10 seasons.

+Leonhard played college football for the Wisconsin Badgers and was signed by the Buffalo Bills as an undrafted free agent.
+He also played in the NFL for the Baltimore Ravens, New York Jets, Broncos, New Orleans Saints and Cleveland Browns.

-High school
+Early life

 Leonhard played high school football at Flambeau High School in Tony, Wisconsin, where he was the starting quarterback and strong safety.
 During his freshman year, 1997, the Flambeau Falcons won the Wisconsin state championship in football in division six over River Ridge high school.
 He was a team captain in his junior and senior seasons, the same seasons in which he was a first-team All-State performer.
 He was also named team MVP in his senior year.

 College career

 Leonhard was a walk-on football player at the University of Wisconsin–Madison, having received no Division I-A scholarship offers out of high school.
 He was not awarded a scholarship until his senior year, despite the fact that he had been a regular starting safety before that season and had already been named All-Big Ten twice.
-Noted for his speed, leaping ability, and sure tackling, he totaled 21 interceptions (tied with Jamar Fletcher for the most in school history) and made 281 tackles.
+Noted for his speed, leaping ability, and sure tackling, Leonhard totaled 21 interceptions (tied with Jamar Fletcher for the most in school history) and made 281 tackles.
 He held the Big Ten Conference career punt return yardage record with 1,347 yards until Michigan's Steve Breaston eclipsed his mark in 2006.

 Professional career

-Buffalo Bills
+Buffalo Bills (first stint)

 Leonhard was the only undrafted rookie on the 53-man opening day roster for the 2005 Bills.
-He played in 10 games, finishing with 1 kick return for 36 yards.
+He played in 10 games, finishing with one kick return for 36 yards.

-He was released during the 2006 preseason; however, he was signed 11 days later following an injury to fellow Wisconsin alumnus Troy Vincent.
-He finished the 2006 season with 13 tackles and 1 fumble recovery while making his first career start on December 10.
+Leonhard was released during the 2006 preseason; however, he was signed 11 days later following an injury to fellow Wisconsin alumnus Troy Vincent.
+He finished the 2006 season with 13 tackles and one fumble recovery while making his first career start on December 10.

 In 2007, Leonhard stepped in for injured starter Ko Simpson and recorded 13 tackles on opening day against the Denver Broncos.
-He went on to record 54 tackles, 2 interceptions, 3 passes defended, and 1 fumble recovery, despite being hampered by a calf injury halfway through the season.
+He went on to record 54 tackles, two interceptions, three passes defended and one fumble recovery, despite being hampered by a calf injury halfway through the season.